apecloud/kubeblocks.io/blog/community-monthly-report-for-march-2024.md

 for joining the KubeBlocks community!
 They successfully merged PRs last month.

 We call for more developers to participate in the collaborative development of KubeBlocks.
-Starting with [good first issues](https://github.com/apecloud/kubeblocks/contribute), we hope to build the next-generation database management platform with each and everyone of you！
+Starting with [good first issues](https://github.com/apecloud/kubeblocks/contribute), we hope to build the next-generation database management platform with each and every one of you！

 ![2024-03-good-first-issues](./../static/images/2024-03-good-first-issues.jpg)